Scott Owens (poet)

 Scott Owens (born 1963) is an American poet, teacher, and editor living in Hickory, North Carolina.

 History

 Owens was born in Greenwood, South Carolina, and raised in mill villages and on his grandparents' small farm.
 His father was in the military, and the family later moved to Fort Bragg, NC, and then to Darmstadt, Germany, and Augusta, Georgia, where he graduated from the Academy of Richmond County.
 Most of his early childhood was lived below the poverty line, necessitating frequent relocation in and around Greenwood.
 His childhood was also marked by periods of domestic abuse by his stepfathers.
 His mother was married 6 times during his childhood and his father 5 times.
 Three of their marriages were to each other.
+Owens graduated high school early so that he could work extended shifts in Greenwood's cotton mills to save money for college.
 In Hickory, Owens, with his wife, Julie, became owner of Taste Full Beans Coffeehouse, where he has hosted the monthly reading series, Poetry Hickory, since 2007.

 Education

 Owens was the first member of his family to attend college.
 He earned a Bachelor of Arts degree in English with a minor in Education at Ohio University, where he studied with novelist, Daniel Keyes, and poet, Paul Nelson.
 He continued on to the University of North Carolina, Charlotte for a master's degree in English, studying with Robin Hemley, Robert Waters Grey, and Christopher Davis, and working on the journal, "Southern Poetry Review".
 He also earned a Master of Fine Arts degree in Creative Writing from the University of North Carolina, Greensboro, studying under Fred Chappell and Stuart Dischell.